mandeeps/SU-WaterCam/README.md

 sudo apt install mosh

 Use an appropriate client for your own device.

+### Remote Video Streaming
+with libcamera-apps-lite installed run:

+libcamera-vid -t 0 --inline --listen -o tcp://0.0.0.0:8888

+On your machine connected to the Pi (over Tailscale or directly) use VLC to stream the video using 'open network stream' and enter tcp/h264://PI_ADDRESS_OR_HOSTNAME:8888 with the appropriate IP address and port number.

 ### Pytorch
 pip install torch torchvision (in the venv)